SSWConsulting/SSW.Rules.Content/rules/installing-3rd-party-libraries/rule.md

 To reduce the final build size, .NET provide a built in feature  [Trimmer](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trimming-options?pivots=dotnet-6-0), but these needs to be done carefully as apps that use reflection might not work as expected.
 [Read more about Trimmer here](https://learn.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/configure-trimmer?view=aspnetcore-6.0).

+---

-## Wrapping up
+### Wrapping up

-### Have a 2nd pair of eyes
-Lastly before deciding to install the library, check with another developer that are experienced in the scope of your project (e.g. look for a senior JavaScript developer's opinion if the project is an Angular project).
+* **Have a 2nd pair of eyes** - Lastly before deciding to install the library, check with another developer that are experienced in the scope of your project (e.g. look for a senior JavaScript developer's opinion if the project is an Angular project).
 Having a 2nd qualified person to agree with your decision is a good indicator that you are picking a good library.

-### Document the decision
-Always keep track of the reasoning when developers decided to go with a particular library instead of another one.
+* Document the decision - Always keep track of the reasoning when developers decided to go with a particular library instead of another one.
 This helps future developers working on a project to maintain the project.
 Future developers will have a better context and will be able to make a better decision should there be any situational or business requirement changes.